N10h0ggr/N10h0ggr.github.io/_posts/2025-08-20-Process-Enumeration.md

 #### Process enumeration with Toolhelp32

 The Toolhelp32 API is probably the most widely used method for enumerating processes in Windows.
-It allows creating a “snapshot” of all active processes and iterating through them one by one using the Process32First and Process32Next functions.
+It allows creating a "snapshot” of all active processes and iterating through them one by one using the Process32First and Process32Next functions.

 This method is simple to implement and well documented, making it a common choice for both developers and malware authors.